tomerbaruch99/lab2/utils/SMART_PAGE_FINDER_README.md

 A lightweight tool that suggests relevant pages from the Haifa municipality website based on user queries using semantic similarity.

+## Overview

+The Smart Page Finder uses semantic similarity to match user queries to relevant official pages from the Haifa municipality website.
+It provides a fast, pre-indexed way to suggest pages to users alongside RAG-generated answers.

 ## Location

 The Smart Page Finder is located in `utils/` for easy access by the chatbot application: